 Airflow from the Desert Southwest brought enough monsoon moisture for isolated thunderstorms on the 5th and 6th.
 On the 6th, 0.15 inch of rain fell, exceeding our total summer rainfall by a hundredth of an inch.

 After the trough exited on the 12th, warm dry air south of the jet stream raised temperatures above normal.
-The last 90-degree highs of the summer were recorded on the 14th and 15th.
+In the Treasure Valley the last 90-degree highs of the summer were recorded on the 14th and 15th.
+The 95 at Ontario on the 15th tied the record for the date set in 1956.

 On the 16th an upper level trough from the Gulf of Alaska, followed by a second trough on the 19th, maintained cool showery weather through the 21st.